Google to Offer Combined Content (Paid and Organic) Search Results - SEO by the Sea ⚓

 Google Introduces Combined Content Results

+This new patent is about “Combined content.
+What does that mean exatchly?
 When Google patents talk about paid search, they refer to those paid results as “content” rather than as advertisements.
+This patent is about how Google might combine paid search results with organic results in certain instances.

-A recent patent from Google (Combining Content with Search Results) tells us about how Google might identify when organic search results might be about specific entities, such as brands.
+The recent patent from Google (Combining Content with Search Results) tells us about how Google might identify when organic search results might be about specific entities, such as brands.
 It may also recognize when paid results are about the same brands, whether they might be products from those brands.

 In the event that a set of search results contains high ranking organic results from a specific brand, and a paid search result from that same brand, the process described in the patent might allow for the creation of a combined content result of the organic result with the paid result.